In Chile, we are pioneering hybrid models that combine large-scale solar generation with high-capacity, long-duration energy storage.

-At the same time, we are nearing the finalization of Victor Jara project (231 MWp PV + 1.3 GWh BESS) , which, together with Quillagua, will form one of the world’s most advanced hybrid energy complexes in Chile’s Atacama Desert.
-Once completed, these facilities will reach a combined capacity of 851 MWp of solar PV and BESS, with 2.5 GWh of storage, enabling continuous energy delivery for up to 6.5 hours after sunset under the innovative “Sun at Night” model and PPA.
+Combined, these facilities reach a total capacity of 452 MWp of solar PV and 400 MW of BESS, with 2.5 GWh of storage capacity, enabling continuous energy delivery for up to 6.5 hours after sunset under the innovative “Sun at Night” model and PPA.

 MW